jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

   (b) the amount of that rebate shall be deducted from the total amount of the rates due and payable to that territorial authority in respect of the property for the rating year in which the application is made; and
   (c) the amount then remaining shall be deemed to be the amount of the rates payable in respect of the property to the territorial authority for that rating year: provided that the amount of a penalty added under section 57 of the Local Government (Rating) Act 2002 must be calculated as if the rebate had not been granted.
-(6) The chief executive of the territorial authority or other authorised officer shall not be under any obligation to verify the accuracy of any statement as to his income or the income of any other person or as to the occupancy of the property made by any ratepayer in his application for a rebate.
+(6) The chief executive of the territorial authority or other authorised officer is not required to verify a statement about any of the following matters made by a ratepayer in their application for a rebate:
+  (a) the ratepayer’s income:
+  (b) the income of any other person:
+  (c) the occupancy of the property:
+  (d) the ratepayer’s status as a SuperGold Card cardholder.

 ### 6 Applications for refunds of rates paid
 (1) Notwithstanding anything in section 5, a ratepayer in respect of any residential property may, instead of claiming from the territorial authority a rates rebate for any year under the said section 5, pay the rates in full and apply under subsection (2) for a refund of the amount that he would have been entitled to receive by way of rebate for that year in respect of those rates in accordance with section 3 if application for a rebate had been made under section 5.